Advertisement

 What is Fiscal Deficit?

 In simple terms, a fiscal deficit comes up when the government’s expenses exceed its income.
-The earns most of its money from taxes, while its spending is used for salaries, subsidies, infrastructure and welfare programmes.
+The earns most of its money from taxes, while its spending is used for salaries, subsidies, infrastructure and welfare programs.

-When government spending outpaces what it earns, the administration has no choice but to borrow — either from domestic markets or overseas lenders.
+When government spending outpaces what it earns, the administration has no choice but to borrow, either from domestic markets or overseas lenders.
 These borrowings steadily add to India’s total debt, which is why the fiscal deficit becomes a closely watched number every budget season.

 The deficit is usually shown as a percentage of Gross Domestic Product (GDP).
 For instance, if India spends ₹1,00,000 crore and earns ₹90,000 crore, the shortfall of ₹10,000 crore can also be viewed as a share of the economy.
 This helps people gauge whether government finances are comfortably placed or under stress.